March 12, 2026 (1mo ago)

 SAST (Static Application Security Testing) analyzes source code before deployment.
 DAST (Dynamic Application Security Testing) tests running applications — that's what this guide covers.
 SCA (Software Composition Analysis) checks your dependencies for known CVEs.
 You need all three eventually, but DAST gives you the most immediate value because it tests what attackers actually see.

 The gap between "deployed" and "secure" is where breaches happen.
-Verizon's data shows vulnerability exploitation tripled as a breach vector in 2024 — and the median time to exploit dropped to 5 days after disclosure (Verizon DBIR, 2024).
+According to the Verizon DBIR, vulnerability exploitation tripled as a breach vector -- and the median time to exploit dropped to 5 days after disclosure.

 You don't need an enterprise security budget to close that gap.
 Start with the basics: check your headers with Mozilla Observatory, run Nuclei templates against your staging environment, and automate it in your CI pipeline.
 That alone puts you ahead of most teams.